ldmontalvo/GEA/README.md

 5. Creating the indexes for the reference genome.
 The process took ~10 minutes: module load hisat2 hisat2-build -p 10 -f ./GCA_018697195.1_ASM1869719v1_genomic.fna Certhia_hisat2
-6. It could be useful to change the files names to make easier the use of loop in bash commands.
-The lines below could be use with that purpose. for i in *; do mv $i ${i/S*002_/}; done this code remove everything (*) from “S” to “002_” and replace it with nothing  (whatever between last “/” and “}”).
+6. It could be useful to change the file names to make easier the use of loop in bash commands.
+The lines below could be used for that purpose. for i in *; do mv $i ${i/S*002_/}; done this code remove everything (*) from “S” to “002_” and replace it with nothing  (whatever between last “/” and “}”).

 7. I deleted sequences where there is a single Phred score below 10.
-Then I filtered sequences where 5% of reads have a with Phred quality scores below 20 (using fastq_quality_filter). module load fastx_toolkit echo "Filter sequences with less than 10 and 20 Phred scores"
+Then I filtered sequences where 5% of reads have a Phred quality scores below 20 (using fastq_quality_filter). module load fastx_toolkit echo "Filter sequences with less than 10 and 20 Phred scores"
 #95% of the bases in a sequence must have a score of more than 20 for the sequence to be kept